 All you need are two palettes: one that is all matte with neutral shades like this one by L.A.
 Girl, and another with pops of shimmer like this one by LORAC.
 With so many shade options between them, you can still get away with using these on a daily basis.

 Once you figure out your absolute go-to shades, pair down to just two-four color palettes.
-Choose a neutral compact like the one by BareMinerals shown above.
+Choose a neutral compact like the one by NARS.

 You can even build your own eyeshadow palette using DIY tutorials like this one.
 Personally, I like using MAC empty eyeshadow palettes, which allow you to mix and match your favorite shades.
 I currently travel with a set of four, but ideally, I’d prefer to take only two.

 Finding the right mascara and eyeliner should be easy: go for what never lets you down, rain or shine.
 A mascara like Elizabeth Mott’s It’s So Big lifts and adds volume and is a fail-proof addition to even the most minimalist capsule makeup collection.
-(Tip: Our readers also swear by this waterproof mascara!)
+(Tip: Our readers also swear by these waterproof mascaras!)

-Whether you love a natural tight line effect or a cat eye, to achieve a perfect look every time, use either a gel liner or pencil like this one by NYX.
+Whether you love a natural tight line effect or a cat eye, to achieve a perfect look every time, use either one of our readers favorite non-smudge gel liners or pencil like this one by NYX.